Al Phaneuf: Montreal Alouettes

 Al Phaneuf played defensive back for 3 years with the Montreal Alouettes from 1969 to 1971, not missing a game, for a total of 42 games.
 Phaneuf's best year was 1970, when he intercepted 9 passes and was a CFL all-star.
 He was also and runner up for the CFL's Most Outstanding Canadian Award.
 That year, he played an important role in the Lark's Grey Cup victory by a score of 23-10 over the Calgary Stampeders by intercepting 2 passes.

 In his rookie season, Phaneuf intercepted 4 passes and in his final one 3 more.

 Activities outside football

 In October 1971, Phaneuf founded a Christian-based Youth Ranch for high school students on Montreal's West Island.
-On July 1972, Phaneuf surprised the Canadian football world by announcing his retirement after only three years of play without any injury, to devote more time to the Youth Ranch.
+In July 1972, Phaneuf surprised the Canadian football world by announcing his retirement after only three years of play without any injury, to devote more time to the Youth Ranch.